hum0yun05/maxway/README.md

 # add-maxway-client
-This is MaxWay Fast-Food App! (practise)
+This is MaxWay Fast-Food App! (practice)